Sima Zhou: Life under the Jin dynasty

-On 5 October 277, Emperor Wu heeded a suggestion by the minister Yang Yao (楊珧) and started reshuffling the various princes and their princedoms.
+On 5 October 277, Emperor Wu heeded a suggestion by the minister (and his uncle-in-law) Yang Yao (楊珧) and started reshuffling the various princes and their princedoms.
 As Sima Zhou was in Xu Province at the time, Emperor Wu enfeoffed him as the Prince of Langya (琅邪王) while at the same time allowing him to retain his original princedom in Dongguan; Sima Zhou's princedom thus comprised both the commanderies of Dongguan and Langya.

-In 279, Sima Zhou participated in the Jin dynasty's campaign against Eastern Wu and led thousands of troops to attack the Wu position at Tuzhong (塗中).
-In 280, Sun Hao, the last Wu emperor, surrendered to the Jin dynasty.
+In late 279, Sima Zhou participated in the Jin dynasty's campaign against Eastern Wu and led thousands of troops to attack the Wu position at Tuzhong (塗中).
+In May 280, Sun Hao, the last Wu emperor, surrendered to the Jin dynasty.
 China was thus reunified under the Jin dynasty's rule.
 As a reward for Sima Zhou's contributions during the campaign, Emperor Wu enfeoffed two of Sima Zhou's sons as village marquises, each with a marquisate comprising 3,000 taxable households, in addition to granting him 6,000 rolls of silk.
-Some months later, Sima Zhou was reassigned to supervise military affairs in Qing Province and was given an additional appointment as a Palace Attendant (侍中).
+Some months later, Sima Zhou was reassigned to supervise military affairs in Qing Province and was given an additional appointment as Palace Attendant.
 He was subsequently promoted to General-in-Chief (大將軍) and allowed to set up his own administrative office.

-When Sima Zhou became critically ill in 283, Emperor Wu bestowed several gifts on his family and even sent officials to visit him and enquire about his condition.
-Sima Zhou eventually died that year at the age of 57 (by East Asian age reckoning).
+When Sima Zhou became critically ill in 283, Emperor Wu bestowed several gifts on his family and even sent officials to visit him and enquire about his health.
+Sima Zhou died in June that year at the age of 57 (by East Asian age reckoning).
 Emperor Wu honoured him with the posthumous title "Prince Wu" (武王).
 Before his death, Sima Zhou had requested to be buried beside his mother Lady Fu after his death and for his princedom to be divided among his four sons: Sima Jin (司馬覲), Sima Dan (司馬澹), Sima Yao (司馬繇) and Sima Cui (司馬漼).
 Emperor Wu approved his request.
-Among Sima Zhou's four sons, the eldest, Sima Jin, inherited his father's peerage as the Prince of Langya.
+Among Sima Zhou's four sons, the eldest, Sima Jin (father of Sima Rui), inherited his father's peerage as the Prince of Langya.